-The most common gearbox problems is overheating this issue requires industrial gearbox repair and renewal.
-The other common warning signs of gearbox problem that may lead to unnecessary gearbox repair costs are fluid leak, vibration, noise and oil contamination.
+The most common gearbox problem is overheating this issue requires industrial gearbox repair and renewal.
+The other common warning signs of gearbox problems that may lead to unnecessary gearbox repair costs are fluid leak, vibration, noise, and oil contamination.

 If your vehicle is not running smoothly and shaking and producing grinding sounds then there must be an issue.
 It could be a sign that there is a problem with the gears.

 If you still not getting what is the actual problem of your gearbox, then we have a list of the gearbox problems, and their causes are as follows: